JoKiv/JoKiv/README.md

 [Flipper Zero](https://flipperzero.one/).
 My multi tool.

-Commodore 64 programming.
-With old and new tools.
+Commodore 64 programming - old and new, with a mix of vintage and modern tools.

-Writing a book.
-Possibly I'll release it one day.
+I'm slowly writing a book.
+No promises on when or if it'll be out.

 ## How to contact me